MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 2. Enter question details and choose Answer types.
 You can add more questions by clicking on 'Add More Question'.
 You can even choose to add questions on a new page.

-3. After you are done with entering question details.
-Click or tap on **Next**.
+3. After you are done with entering question details, click or tap on **Next**.

-4. On the next page, Tap on check boxes to select, if you would want users to find:
+4. On the next page, Tap on check boxes to select, if you want users to find:

     a.
 Action introduction page (where users would find details about the Action)